100 Pretty Tramp Stamp Tattoos: Lower Back Ink for Women

 4. How Artists Do It

-Good artists use special shading and color tricks to make lower back tattoos pop.
+Good artists use special shading and color techniques to make lower back tattoos stand out.
 They think about how your body curves and moves.
-Fine lines, bright colors, or soft blends all help the tattoo look amazing.
+Fine lines, bright colors, or soft blends all contribute to making the tattoo look amazing.

 5. Celebrity Impact